kuijjerlab/sisana/README.md

 ```
 sisana -e
 ```
-These files will be copied to a new directory in the current working directory, called "example_inputs".
+These files will be downloaded from Zenodo (https://zenodo.org/records/15744634) and stored in a directory called "example_inputs".
 One of these example files is the params.yml file, which can be used as a template and edited for your own data (see next section).
 Each user-defined parameter in the params.yml file is documented with a comment to explain the function of the parameter.
 The comments do not need to be removed prior to running SiSaNA.
 The files in this example_inputs directory can be used in the commands listed down below.

 ## Viewing help documentation on SiSaNA
 To view help documentation on which subcommands are available, the following can be used: